-• Freight Equity Analysis and Evaluation Screening Tools.
+- Land Use Strategies.
+These strategies address the land use decisions that precede and lead to freight equity transportation impacts.
+Equity land use strategies would work to avoid or mitigate negative impacts of goods movement.
+For example, an avoidance land use strategy would use zoning or other tools to discourage the further concentration of freight activity in or near environmental justice and historically disadvantaged communities.
+Examples of mitigation land use strategies include requiring for new developments buffer zones between freight activity centers and surrounding communities or on-site truck staging areas to prevent unauthorized parking. - Freight Equity Analysis and Evaluation Screening Tools.
 This strategy focuses on developing tools for addressing freight equity.
-For example, the North Jersey Transportation Planning Authority (NJTPA)20 and the Delaware Valley Regional Planning Commission (DVRPC)21 employ tools for identifying traditionally underserved populations to aid agency staff and partner agencies in considering equity in their planning and project development processes.
-LA Metro developed a Rapid Equity Assessment Tool to assist agency staff in identifying and prioritizing equity opportunities.22 The screening tool consists of a set of questions to be asked and answered before a transportation decision is made.
+For example, the North Jersey Transportation Planning Authority (NJTPA)29 and the Delaware Valley Regional Planning Commission (DVRPC)30 employ tools for identifying traditionally underserved populations to aid agency staff and partner agencies in considering equity in their planning and project development processes.
+LA Metro developed a Rapid Equity Assessment Tool to assist agency staff in identifying and prioritizing equity opportunities.31 The screening tool consists of a set of questions to be asked and answered before a transportation decision is made.
 The development and deployment of equity analysis and evaluation screening tools can help the region proactively address freight transportation equity concerns.